aestasit/talks2013-javaday-groovy-devops-setup/README.md

 This setup provides a **Gradle** script (`build.gradle`) that glues together all bits and pieces:

-- `createInstance` task starts new machine in EC2
+- `startInstance` task starts new machine in EC2
 - `uploadModules` task uploads Puppet modules to the newly created machine
 - `test` task runs JUnit integration tests against the newly created machine
 - `terminateInstance` task terminates the machine